HGClarke/COVID19-Tracker/README.md

 * [CSV (Package for parsing csv files)](https://pub.dev/packages/csv) (No longer in use due to using API instead now)

-## Bugs/Challenges Faced
+## Challenges Faced

-* Due to asynchronous calls, values would be null at run-time which resulted in errors or crashes

-* Figuring out a way to allow multiple pages to use data from http call without having to pass data to each Widget
+* Figuring out a way to allow multiple pages to use data from http call without having to pass entired data object to each Widget

 * Building charts to represent data from API

-* Designing User Interface,
+* Designing User Interface

+* Learning Provider Architecture

+## Bugs

+* Due to asynchronous calls, values would be null at run-time which resulted in errors or crashes (Fixed)

-* Bug still occurs where app is stuck in loading state if the app is opened without connection and then eventually connects
+* Bug occurs where app is stuck in loading state if the app is opened without connection and then eventually connects (Fixed)